 The loopholes to the points and fees trigger encourage abusive lenders to avoid HOEPA coverage by padding excluded charges, selling credit insurance, and failing to add in the yield spread premiums paid to brokers.
-The three-part
+The three-part standard defining which fees and points are included in this calculation is cumbersome and difficult to understand.
+[18]

 For example, this trigger does not include "reasonable" charges if they are not retained by the creditor and are not paid to a third party affiliated with the creditor.
 Fees for appraisals performed by unaffiliated third parties are not counted if only the direct cost is passed on to the borrower.
 On the other hand, such a fee is counted if the cost is padded.
-Determining what is a "reasonable" for purposes of triggering coverage, however, is a difficult burden for consumers to meet.
+Determining what is a "reasonable" fee for purposes of triggering coverage, however, is a difficult burden for consumers to meet.